LCOGT/lcogtsnpipe/manual.md

     * If `classificationid` is not 1, update `classificationid` for the row selected: ```UPDATE targets SET classificationid=1 WHERE targetid=<TARGETID>``` (where <TARGETID> is replaced with the targetid of your standard)
 * Use the standard star image to find the nightly zeropoint for the nights on which you observed your target and the standard (run psf, psfmag, zcat)
     * When running the zcat step, use ```--catalog=$LCOSNDIR/standard/cat/landolt/<standard catalog name>```
+    * Check whether there are enough stars in common between a field and the catalog being used in the zcat step ```-s zcat -i```
 * When you run -s local on the SN (in the next step), it queries the database for any standards in the same filter-site-night as the SN observations.
 You can check that these are identified correctly with ```lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt -T 1m0 --standard STANDARD``` where STANDARD is the name of your standard (e.g. L95).
 Alternately, you can use `--standard all` to find all available standards
 ### Create a catalog of stars (local sequence) in SN field for Landolt filters
 * This calculates the apparent magnitude for the stars in a given filter in your SN field and creates a catalog that will be used in the zcat step to generate the zeropoint for each observation.
 If a single class of telescopes seems to be an outlier, then you should limit the telescopes used to calculate the apparent magnitude to a single class of telescopes with the ```-T 1m0``` flag
 ```